MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XX-Occupational-Safety-Health-Review-Commission/part-2200-Rules-Procedure/subpart-A-General-Provisions/section-2200.3.md

 (a) *Number.* Words importing the singular number may extend and be applied to the plural and vice versa.

-(b) *Gender.* Words importing the masculine gender may be applied to the feminine gender.
+(b) *Gender.* Words importing the masculine or feminine gender apply equally to all genders.